Dismissive Reviews in Education Policy Research – A List

 *Russell, J. H. (2007).
 A million little writers: Welcome to the world of celebrity academics, and the behind-the-scenes scribes who help make their fame and fortune possible.
 02138 Magazine (November/December).
 Retrieved from http://velvelonnationalaffairs. blogspot.co.uk/2007/11/read-em-and-weep-for-harvard.html

-For more on dismissive reviews and firstness claims, see:
+For more on dismissive reviews, see:

 Dismissive reviews: Academe's memory hole, Academic Questions